 Assistant Finney County Attorney Tamara Hicks and defense attorney Cheryl Stewart gave opening statements Monday in the trial of Elias Allen, 32, and examined the first witness, Kiala Pollman, 27, who was charged with child abuse of her young special needs son alongside Allen.

-The two were arrested in August on allegations of second-degree murder, charges that later were reduced to child abuse.
+The two were arrested in August on allegations of attempted second-degree murder, charges that later were reduced to child abuse.
 Police said the couple neglected the child, resulting in extreme malnourishment and dehydration.

 Judge Ricklin Pierce told jurors that to establish a guilty verdict for child abuse, the state must prove Allen “knowingly” tortured the child in question between October 2015 and September 2016.
 For the purposes of the case, torture is “to inflict intense pain to body or mind for the purpose of punishment.”

 Allen faces an alternative charge of aggravated endangerment of a child, where the state must prove he “recklessly” caused or permitted the child to be placed in a situation in which the child’s “life, body or health was in danger.”

 During her opening statement, Hicks informed jurors that the child was born in August 2014 in Garden City with Down syndrome before being transported to Children’s Mercy Hospital (CMH) in Kansas City to be seen at a Down syndrome clinic, where Pollman was provided information relevant to the proper care of the child.
 The child’s father, Hicks said, was not a part of his life when he was born.

 Doctors at CMH determined the child had a feeding issue and placed a feeding tube in his stomach, Hicks said, before advising Pollman and Allen that the child “should only receive nutrients through the tube and not by mouth because he was not able to swallow the food."